 A digital infrastructure for a safe working environment

 Governments around the world are setting out operational guidance for businesses preparing for a new way of working.
 While these recommendations are rightly informed by expert advice from clinicians, epidemiologists, infectious disease and public health specialists, they have thus far ignored the critical role technology could play in making the workplace a safer place for employees.

 The digitally-enabled Test, Tag and Trace approach will mean employees can get on with their work, confident that they will be alerted to any unsafe behaviours, either by themselves or their colleagues, playing a valuable part in building strong procedures and confidence that people can return to the office safely.

-Dr Veronica Martinez and Dr Mahsa Honary will be giving an overview of this system in a webinar on 22 September at 2pm.
-During the webinar, they will cover how the system works and answer questions from the audience.
+Dr Veronica Martinez and Dr Mahsa Honary presented more about this research during a webinar - covering how the system works and answering questions from the audience.

 The researchers are also available for interview.
 For press enquiries, please contact Jason Naselli, Content and Communications Manager, at firstname.lastname@example.org

 This research acknowledges the support of the EPSRC New Industrial Systems: OMMS - Optimising Me Manufacturing System research grant [EP/R022534/1].